s5uishida/dbus-java-with-java-utils-osgi/README.md

 The built bundle file is placed below.
 You need Java 8 or higher.
 - build/

-Finally, I would like to thank the authors of the very useful codes, and everyone who has been committed.
+Finally, I would like to thank the authors of the very useful codes, and everyone who has committed.